 7. Install the site of your choice

 You should now see your site on the list of available configurations, click the icon on the right of the domain and repository to enter the site details.

-For this example, select to Install WordPress and click the box on the right to Create Database for the new installation.
+For this example, select Install WordPress and click the box on the right to Create Database for the new installation.
 Finally, click the Install WordPress button at the bottom of the page to start the configurations.

-The install process will only take a moment, after which your new site is ready to rock.
+The installation process will only take a moment, after which your new site is ready to rock.
 However, you will need to configure your domain at your DNS for the site to become accessible on the default configuration.

 Not to worry though if you didn’t have a valid domain to enter when creating the site.
 You can edit the web host by going to the Manage view and clicking the Edit Nginx configuration button.

 This will open the current site file in a handy text editor right in your web browser.
 Find the server_name line and comment it out as shown below.
 Then add a server_name with the IP address of your cloud server.
-Afterwards, select to restart Nginx after saving and click the button to Save changes.
+Afterwards, select restart Nginx after saving and click the button to Save changes.